whassani/objecta-labs/product/admin-platform-spec.md

-# AgentForge Admin Platform Specification
+# ObjectaLabs Admin Platform Specification

 ## Overview

-The **Admin Platform** is an internal tool for AgentForge team members to manage, monitor, and support the entire platform.
+The **Admin Platform** is an internal tool for ObjectaLabs team members to manage, monitor, and support the entire platform.
 This is separate from the customer-facing application.

-**Access**: Internal team only (admin.agentforge.com)
+**Access**: Internal team only (admin.objecta-labs.com)

 ---